 - Enjoy in my Pumpkin Apple Overnight Oats Recipe or in plain yogurt, or in this blueberry smoothie.

-Did this give you some new ideas of how to eat to improve your heart health?
-These foods can be powerful forces on your circulation, blood pressure, blood vessel health, and even stress levels and prove that you truly are what you eat. =)
+Did this give you some new ideas of how to add herbs and spices to your daily routine to improve your heart health?
+Fill your spice racks with these foods that can be powerful forces on your blood circulation / blood flow, blood pressure, cardiovascular health, blood vessel health, and even stress levels.

 Regular physical activity is also important for a healthy heart, so be sure to check out my At Home Workout Schedule for Women.